 Follow the steps below to troubleshoot this issue.

-- Ensure the Demonstration Mode is not active.
+- Ensure the television volume is not muted.

 - Try increasing the volume on the television.

 - Check if there is an output setting in the camcorder menu that needs enabled.